Volunteers change lives in our community. They willingly share their time and talents as tutors, mentors, fundraisers, and more.Volunteer Today

 Adriana immigrated from Mexico in search of opportunity and changed the odds for herself and her family through services available at Guadalupe School.

 Priscilla came to the United States as a refugee from Burma and, with help from a United Way volunteer, she’s now soaring to new heights.

 Our goals go way beyond short-term charity for a few.
 Our measures of success show impact for entire schools and entire communities.
 Lasting change starts by building powerful partnerships around shared goals that impact every child and every family in our community.

 Since 2011, we've seen problems improve.
 Schools in some of the poorest communities are outperforming schools in more affluent neighborhoods, health is improving, and crime is decreasing.
 Change at this scale is possible when we work together!

-of students in South Kearns Elementary are reading on grade level, up from just 52% last year.
+of students in James E. Moss Elementary are reading on grade level, up from 44% last year.
 Sources: EOY DIBELS, Granite School District

 We believe that no problem is so big that we can’t solve it together, but it takes all of us: fundraisers, handraisers, changemakers, partners, and YOU to create lasting change.